wpeverest/everest-forms/readme.txt

 * Enhancement - Single Line Text/Paragraph fields limitation options (limit by character or word count).
 * Fix - Error handling in AJAX handler for endpoint.
 * Fix - Choice default value not rendered on frontend.
+* Fix - Correctly closes label if no desc arg is passed.
 * Fix - Checks if only string is provided for JSON content.
 * Fix - Select2 style and admin screen button alignments in WP 5.3+.
 * Fix - Show forms with disabled entries if they have previous entries count.